VAIJ-TEJAS/Articles/Flask Framework/draft1.md

 # Conclusion
-Flask offers robust tools for modern web development, including extensions like **Flask-Login** and **Flask-Principal** to streamline user management and secure endpoint authorization, enhancing application security.
-By integrating **SQLAlchemy** for database operations, Flask ensures scalable and efficient data handling, making it a versatile option for building dynamic web apps in Python.
+Flask offers robust tools for modern web development, including extensions like **Flask-Login** and **Flask-Principal** to streamline user management and provide security, enhancing application security.
+By integrating **SQLAlchemy** for CRUD operations, Flask ensures scalable and efficient data handling, making it a versatile option for building dynamic web apps in Python.

 [1]: hello_term.png
 [2]: hello_world.png